ai4life-opencalls/oc-1-project-11/README.md

    </div>

 7. Press `next` to run prediction on all time points (it can take a while).
 Do not filter the resulting spots.
-8. For tracking we chose the LAP tracker.
+8. For tracking, we chose the LAP tracker.
 Here are the settings we used:
    <div>
      <img src="resources/images/trackmate_tracking_settings.png" width="50%">
    </div>